2026 Budget

 Education Fund:

-The Education Fund pays for expenses directly related to student instruction and learning, including teacher salaries, classroom supplies, and instructional materials.
+The Education Fund pays for expenses directly related to student instruction and learning, such as teacher salaries, classroom supplies, and instructional materials.

 Funded by: State Tuition Support paid in a “per-pupil” amount based on student enrollment, called “Average Daily Membership” (ADM)